circleci/lunch-n-learn/README.md

       - run: echo "A first hello"
 ```

 The `- image: circleci/ruby:2.4.1` text tells CircleCI what Docker image to use when it builds your project.
 Circle will use the image to boot up a "container" — a virtual computing environment where it will install any languages, system utilities, dependencies, web browsers, etc., that your project might need in order to run.
+(CircleCI provides images for most every language)[https://circleci.com/docs/2.0/circleci-images/] based on populare community images.

 ### Setting up your build on CircleCI